ffnord/ffnord-puppet-gateway/README.md

 * The configured dns server only provide support for the root zone.
   Custom tlds are currently not supported.
 * Bird6 must be reconfigured after a puppet run, otherwise the icvpn protocols are not available
+* When touching the network devices on a rerun named should be restarted.

 ## TODO

 * Bird IPv4 Route exchange
 * Apply firewall rules automatially, when all rules are defined.
+* Deactivate radvd in maintenance mode

 ## Usage